 As health care professionals, favourable health outcomes are our foremost and primary aim.
 Unfortunately, sometimes things don’t go to plan and adverse events develop.
 World-wide, hundreds of thousands O&G specialists regularly perform major surgical interventions and we can estimate that approximately 10% of all patients will develop at least one adverse event after surgery.

 As O&G specialists we not only need to recognise complications but also need to be familiar how to manage them.
-If we fail to do so, adverse events can escalate and may become serious, causing even greater harm.
+If we fail to do so early, adverse events can escalate and may become serious, causing even greater harm.

 The article outlines symptoms or red flags to look out for after surgery.
 Postoperative symptoms may be part of the normal recovery or point to a possible adverse event.
 Most are minor and can be managed through the GP.

 - increasing pain

 - nausea or increasing abdominal pain with vomiting

 - fever, chills or sweats